-Basic music REA is a basic template using send and return to render Stereo, 5.1, Atmos 5.1.4 output formats with Binaural monitoring.
+Basic music REAPER is a basic template using send and return to render Stereo, 5.1, Atmos 5.1.4 output formats with Binaural monitoring.

-Advanced multi-format REA is an advance template using send and return to render Atmos 7.1.2, NHK 22.2 and multiple binaural output.
+Advanced multi-format REAPER is an advance template using send and return to render Atmos 7.1.2, NHK 22.2 and multiple binaural output.

-Ambisonic HOA mixing REA is a template for using 3rd order HOA and binaural monitoring output formats.
+Ambisonic HOA mixing REAPER is a template for using 3rd order HOA and binaural monitoring output formats.

 Release in 20.12 is ReaVolution.
 ReaVolution is an attempt to provide a customization to Reaper standard configuration in order to simplify its integration to SPAT Revolution and provide a complete simple immersive audio creation package.